Skip to content

 Radius restrictions: what they are (and why tenants hate them)

 A radius restriction prevents you (and sometimes your affiliates) from operating a similar business within a defined distance of the property for the lease term (and sometimes beyond).
+It’s effectively a covenant not to compete with your own location.

 Landlord rationale:

-• they want to protect tenant sales at the center
+• they want to protect tenant sales at the center (especially where rent includes a percentage of sales)

 • they want to maintain tenant mix and foot traffic